binhetech/CyHunspell/README.md

 adding the `use_disk_cache` argument to a Hunspell constructor.
 Otherwise it uses in-memory caching.

+## Installing

+For the simplest install simply run:

+    pip install cyhunspell

+This will attempt to install non-python depedencies on your behalf.
+You can speed this up by providing a libhunspell dependency ahead of time (see Non-Python Dependencies below).

 ## Dependencies
 cacheman -- for (optionally asynchronous) persistent caching